Fairey Fantôme

-The Fairey Fantôme, also known as the Fairey Féroce, was a British fighter prototype of the mid-1930s.
+The Fairey Fantôme, also known as the Fairey Féroce, was a Belgian fighter prototype of the mid-1930s.
 The prototype was designed and built by Fairey Aviation and three production aircraft were assembled in Belgium by Avions Fairey.

 Development

 The Fantôme was designed in 1934 by Marcel Lobelle to meet a specification drawn up on behalf of the Belgian Aéronautique Militaire who were to hold an international competition to find a replacement for the Fairey Firefly II.
 It was a single-bay biplane of all-metal construction, with fabric skinning.
 It had a fixed conventional landing gear with spatted mainwheels.
 The aircraft was powered by a 925 hp Hispano-Suiza 12Ycrs liquid-cooled V12 engine, with provision for an engine-mounted Oerlikon 20 mm cannon firing through the propeller hub.
 The cannon was supplemented by two 7.62 mm wing-mounted Browning machine guns, while two more synchronised Brownings could be fitted in the upper fuselage if the cannon was not present.